timdecode/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a computer scientist bringing the world of molecular biology to life.
-I specialize in computer graphics, realtime simulation, agent-based modelling and virtual reality.
-My [PhD (2020)](https://prism.ucalgary.ca/bitstream/handle/1880/111493/ucalgary_2020_davison_timothy.pdf?sequence=2&isAllowed=y) at the University of Calgary was about painting living 3D biomolecular landscapes in virtual reality ([see this youtube video](https://www.youtube.com/watch?v=ocT7W3o8CfE)).
+I'm a computer scientist bringing the world of molecular biology to life on iPhones and iPads.
+I specialize in computer graphics, spatial computing and simulations.
+I'm bootstrapping a startup for biology education (it's amazing).
+My [PhD 2020](https://www.youtube.com/watch?v=ocT7W3o8CfE) was about painting interactive mesoscale biology landscapes in VR.

-I take [photos](photography/drone_2021), brew beer, play computer games, and hike.
+I take [photos](photography/drone_2021), play computer games, and hike.